tdwg/website/conferences/2023/session-list/index.md

 In this 2-hour, hands-on workshop, participants will practice using [AWK](https://en.wikipedia.org/wiki/AWK) to identify between-field problems in Darwin Core data tables.
 Participants should be familiar with the BASH shell scripting and need to bring a laptop running BASH (on Windows, Mac or Linux), with [GNU AWK](https://www.gnu.org/software/gawk/) installed.
 A few functions will be used but no shell scripts, and sample data will be provided.
 The session includes a brief introduction to the AWK text-processing language.

 {:id="wksh02"}
-### WKSH 02 Building bridges: Mapping from, to and between TDWG standards
+### WKSH02 Building bridges: Mapping from, to and between TDWG standards

 Session type
 : Hands-on Workshop (in-person and virtual participation)